goo-technology/point/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new official, stable release versions of Likecoin.
-If you would like to help test the Likecoin core, please contact info@gootechnology.com
+Tags are regularly created to indicate new official, stable release versions of Point.
+If you would like to help test the Point core, please contact info@gootechnology.com

 Feature branches are created when there are major new features being